-On 24 February 2011 the Government of Montenegro adopted the Analysis of the need to amend the Constitution in order to strengthen the independence of the judiciary, based on which the constitutional amendments have been proposed.
+On 24 February 2011 the Government of Montenegro adopted the Analysis of the need to amend the Constitution in order to strengthen the independence of the judiciary, and on 2 June 2011 drafted the Proposal to amend the Constitution which was submitted to Parliament.

-On 28 September 2011 the Parliament of Montenegro defined Draft Amendments to the Constitution of Montenegro.
+Basedon the Government's Proposal, on 28 September 2011 the Parliament of Montenegro definedDraft Amendments to the Constitution of Montenegro.
 At the same session, the Parliament adopted conclusions pursuant to which a public debate on these Draft Amendments was to end on 31 October 2011.
 According to these conclusions, the Committee for Constitutional Affairs and Legislation was to define and submit to the Parliament the Proposed Amendments to the Constitution and Proposed Constitutional Law for Implementation of Amendments to the Constitution of Montenegro no later than 20 November 2011, but this happened only six months later, in late May 2012.

-In the meantime, there were no visible activities in the process of amending the Constitution, except for the proposal of amendments to the Constitution defined on 19 March in the absence of opposition.
-Rationale for the finally defined proposed amendments of May 2012 does not contain reasons for proposing specific solutions or assessment of compliance with the opinion and views of the Venice Commission, but it only briefly states what is proposed by specific amendments.
+In the meantime, there were no visible activities in the process of amending the Constitution, except for the proposal of amendments to the Constitution defined on 19 March 2012 in the absence of opposition.
+Rationale for the finallydefinedproposed amendments of May $2012^{31}$ does not contain reasons for proposingspecific solutionsor assessment of compliance with the opinion and views of the Venice Commission, but it only briefly states what is proposed by specific amendments.
 The lack of proper rationale is inappropriate for the proposal of amendments to the highest legal act in a state of law.